-Morgan Stanley Access Investing at a glance
+Morgan Stanley Access Investing review 2023

 Pros: Where Morgan Stanley Access Investing stands out

 Morgan Stanley Access Investing provides three basic portfolios investors can choose from:

 - Impact Portfolio.
 This portfolio is made up of mutual funds and ETFs that invest in companies that consider ESG issues as part of their businesses.